 The Arncliffe Circular walk leaves Littondale on an excellent bridleway.
 It climbs up the moors heading towards, but not reaching, Malham Tarn.
 The return has views over Upper Wharfedale and across to Buckden Pike.

 I am always looking for new walks out of Littondale.
 This is because it is one of my favourite dales in the Yorkshire Dales, to me nowhere quite characterises the Dales like Littondale.
-Therefore I headed up the Monks Road from the Arncliffe Arms with my faithful hound by my side.
+Therefore I headed up the Monks Road from the Falcon Inn with my faithful hound by my side.
 My aim was to complete a circular walk across the limestone moors towards Malham.
 I never made it to Malham Tarn, cutting south at the large group of buildings that make up Middle Farm.
 However the views were excellent and the walking exhilarating.
 It is a great walk for a real appreciation of what is good about the Dales.

 It was a cold but dry winter’s day which made the walk even more enjoyable.
 The ground was frozen underfoot and there was snow patches tucked under sheltered limestone scars.
 The rough grasslands had turned brown which contrasted nicely with the blue sky and low sun.
 As long as you wrap up warm a cold winters day makes for excellent walking.